-Michael addition, also known as Michael reaction, is one of the most well-known reactions in organic synthesis.
+Michael addition, also known as the Michael reaction, is one of the most well-known reactions in organic synthesis.
+It is a nucleophilic addition reaction.
 It is immensely useful for the formation of a carbon-carbon bond when a carbon nucleophile adds to an α, β-unsaturated carbonyl compound through a 1,4-addition mechanism.
 The product formed in the Michael addition reaction is called Michael adduct [1-4].

 The history of this reaction goes back to 1887 when Arthur Michael of Tufts University first synthesized a product through this procedure.

 Michael addition is widely used to synthesize all kinds of natural products, drugs, and complex compounds with biological activities .

 - Definition – Polymerdatabase.com